 Mirror, mirror on the wall…

 A decade ago David was standing in front of a mirror, feeling sad and depressed.
-He was going to a party, and ended up in the dressing room of a shop, starring at the boy in the mirror that didn´t fit any of the cool, hip clothing that everbody else was wearing.
-He was overweight, hated exercise, loved fastfood and spent most of his time in front of the TV.
+He was going to a party, and ended up in the dressing room of a shop, staring at the boy in the mirror that didn´t fit any of the cool, hip clothing that everybody else was wearing.
+He was overweight, hated exercise, loved fast food and spent most of his time in front of the TV.
 That day, that moment in front of the mirror, he knew that something had to change.
-Not only to eat less, but an entire change of lifestyle.
+Not only to eat less but an entire change of lifestyle.

 David Pedersen – ex couch potato

 David Pedersen´s transformation from overweight to endurance athlete is the story of a young man with a strong will to make a change.
 He began exercising.
 In Rugby he found a sport that had room for a solid build young man and slowly he felt his body getting fitter, and his confidence grew stronger.
 Then he had to move, and began running instead.
 He found that running gave him a needed room to be himself, and enjoyed the lonely hours in the woods.
 Slowly but steadily he converted fat to muscles.

 Flash forward: David is up on his feet.
 He´s ready for the next stage – 90 challenging kilometers on jungletrails and in rocky riverbeds – under a mercyless scorching sun.
 He stayed clear of getting IV drip, and is still in the race.
 He´s the youngest particpant in this year´s Jungle Ultra and is facing the challenge of his life.

 A winter morning´s training.
 Local Hero David Pedersen enjoying the dynamics of the terrain.